-We are developing our lead drug candidate, dipraglurant, as an mGlu5 NAM, for the treatment of PD-LID.
-We are planning to initiate a placebo-controlled Phase 2b/3 pivotal clinical trial of dipraglurant in PD-LID patients in the second quarter of 2021, pending removal of governmental and institution restrictions and lessening of the impact of the global coronavirus pandemic on the U.S. healthcare system, which delayed our previously anticipated initiation in the first quarter of 2020.
+We are developing our lead drug candidate, dipraglurant, as a metabotropic glutamate receptor subtype 5 negative allosteric modulator, or mGlu5 NAM, for the treatment of PD-LID.
+We have initiated a placebo-controlled Phase 2b/3 pivotal clinical trial of dipraglurant in PD-LID patients in June 2021.
 The clinical trial is expected to be conducted at approximately 50 sites in the United States and target enrollment of approximately 140 patients.
 We have received orphan drug designation from the United States Food and Drug Administration, or FDA, for dipraglurant in PD-LID and expect to report topline results in the fourth quarter of 2022.
 In parallel, we are developing an extended release formulation of dipraglurant as a novel orally available mGlu5 NAM for the treatment of blepharospasm.
-We expect to start an exploratory placebo-controlled Phase 2 clinical trial in blepharospasm patients using the current immediate release formulation of dipraglurant in the second quarter of 2021.
+We expect to start an exploratory placebo-controlled Phase 2 clinical trial in blepharospasm patients using the current immediate release formulation of dipraglurant in the third quarter of 2021 and expect to report topline results in the fourth quarter of 2021 and expect to report topline results in the fourth quarter of 2021 and expect to report topline results in the fourth quarter of 2021.